odkr/pandoc-refheadstyle.lua/README.md

-If you have [curl](https://curl.haxx.se/) or [wget](https://www.gnu.org/software/wget/), you can (probably) install `pandoc-refheadstyle.lua` by copy-pasting the following instructions into a bourne shell:
+If you have [curl](https://curl.haxx.se/) or [wget](https://www.gnu.org/software/wget/), you can (probably) install `pandoc-refheadstyle.lua` by copy-pasting the following commands into a bourne shell:

 ```sh
 (